Teodor92/Project-Company-Life/specification/README.md

 ## General pointers

-In the authors opinion, the bellow recommendations may be of use to the developers of this system.
+In the authors' opinion, the bellow recommendations may be of use to the developers of this system.

 - It is highly recommended to use Angular Material([https://material.angular.io/](https://material.angular.io/)) components and NOT write everything from scratch.
 - The wireframe images are NOT to be taken as 100% accurate - use imagination and common sense.